samyeyo/rtc/README.md

 ## License

-LuaRT is copyright (c) 2022 Samir Tine.
+LuaRT and RTc are copyright (c) 2022 Samir Tine.
-LuaRT is open source, released under the MIT License.
+LuaRT and RTc are open source, released under the MIT License.
 See full copyright notice in the LICENSE.txt file.